jakobjassmann/coastalphenology/corrections.md

 ![](analysis/unmodified/coastal_spp_effect_size_plot_centre_legend.png)

-__Figure 4__ **Original figure** showing the estimated effect sizes for the three environmental predictors (snowmelt, temperature and spring drop in sea ice) on the phenology events in Assmann et al. 2019.
+__Figure 4:__ **Original figure** showing the estimated effect sizes for the three environmental predictors (snowmelt, temperature and spring drop in sea ice) on the phenology events in Assmann et al. 2019.
 These results contained the spring drop in sea ice estimates produced with the coding error.

 ![](analysis/2021_02_01_new_analysis/coastal_spp_effect_size_plot.png)

-__Fig 5:__ Results from the re-analysis using the **corrected ** sea ice predictor data show no noticable difference in the estimated effect sizes of the three environmental predictors (snowmelt, temperature and spring drop in sea ice) on the phenology events compared to the orignal figure presented in Assmann et al. 2019 (Fig 4).
+__Figure 5:__ Results from the re-analysis using the **corrected ** sea ice predictor data show no noticable difference in the estimated effect sizes of the three environmental predictors (snowmelt, temperature and spring drop in sea ice) on the phenology events compared to the orignal figure presented in Assmann et al. 2019 (Fig 4).

 The updated analysis scripts can be found here: